REVIEW OF THE SEASON – YEAR 2026

 The arrangement of the competitions was as follows.

 In the Premiership Division, as is customary, two rounds of the Round Robin format were played.
-One round of the Round Robin was played in both the Championship and the Alternative Divisions.
-As usual, the competitions in both Divisions were keen and exciting.
-Results were not known until the final games were played.
+One round was played in the Championship and two rounds in the Alternative Division.
+Two rounds were also played in the Men’s Division.
+As usual, the competitions in all Divisions were keen and exciting.
+Play in the Men’s Division brought even more excitement in the Arena.
+Many of the games went to a nail-biting finish.

-The competitions for the Jean Pierre and Steve Sarjeant Challenge trophies were once again played as straight Knockouts.
-However, the timeframe of the games for these Knockouts was increased to one hour.
-The Fast 5 games were played as a double elimination Knockout in each of the Divisions.
+The competitions for all Knockout games, the Jean Pierre, the Steve Sarjeant, the Alternative Divisional and Male Knockout Challenge trophies were once again played as straight Knockouts.
+However, the format included the Super shot throughout the entire game for all Divisions except the Alternative.
+This innovation added even more thrills to the games.
+The Fast 5 games were also played as straight Knockouts in each of the Divisions.

 League games, except for those in the Alternative, were of one hour’s duration.
 The duration of the games for the Alternative Division was forty minutes, four quarters of ten minutes each.
-As indicated, teams in the Premiership played each other twice to determine the overall placing for the League trophy and the Cash prizes; and the Championship and Alternative Divisions played one round, based on the number of teams.
+As indicated, teams in the Premiership played each other twice to determine the overall placing for the League trophy; the Championship played one round, based on the number of teams; and Alternative and Men’s Divisions played twice as well.

-Apart from the Knockouts for the Steve Sarjeant and Jean Pierre Challenge trophies in the Premiership and Championship Divisions respectively, there was the Divisional Knockout in the Alternative Division which was played in two halves of fifteen minutes each.
+The Knockouts for the Steve Sarjeant, Jean Pierre and Male Challenge trophies were played in two twenty minutes halves and the Divisional Knockout in the Alternative Division was played in two halves of fifteen minutes each.
 In the COURTS Open Knock-Out two halves of twenty minutes each were played.
+This Knockout also included the Super shot.

 Also featured were the Opening Day Knockouts at the beginning of the Season and the Mixed Teams Knockout at Closing Ceremony.
 The FAST 5 competitions for the Justin Bowen trophies were played in all the Divisions.

-The majority of the games were extremely competitive and thrilling, especially in the Championship Division, and as expected, the standard of the games seemed to improve as the Season progressed.
+The majority of the games were extremely competitive and thrilling, especially in the Championship Division and the Men’s Division, and as expected, the standard of the games seemed to improve as the Season progressed.
 As demonstrated over the years, the League provides a tremendous platform for all players, especially for senior and aspiring national players.

 The results of all the competitions are in the Appendix.